— Coleman Hawkins

-The Cambridge Jazz Co-op is an informal group of keen local jazz musicians that meet on Saturday mornings in Cambridge, U.K. to play under the guidance and tuition of professional/prestigious jazz tutors/performers.
-Occasionally, extra masterclasses take place in the afternoon.
+The Cambridge Jazz Co-op is an informal group of keen, local jazz musicians that meet on Saturday afternoons in Cambridge, England to play under the guidance and tuition of professional/prestigious jazz tutors/performers.

-Although each morning session can vary, typically the visiting tutor will supply the Jazz Co-op with a couple of compositions to play through.
-The compositions themselves tend to be jazz standards but can also be compositions penned by the tutors themselves.
-The compositions are then performed by the Jazz Co-op with the group performing the main theme as a group followed by each of the attendees taking a solo over the form supported by the rhythm section.
+Although each Saturday session varies, the visiting tutor will typically supply the Jazz Co-op with a couple of compositions to play through.
+The compositions themselves can be jazz standards but can also be compositions penned by the tutors themselves.
+The pieces are then performed by the Jazz Co-op with the group often playing the main theme together, followed by each of the attendees taking a solo over the form supported by the rhythm section.

-Jazz Co-op members are free to attend or not attend morning sessions and so the composition of the group varies from week to week, but in general there are about 10-15 members from which a rhythm section and a front line can be formed.
+The composition of the attendees varies from week to week, but usually there about 10-15 players comprising a rhythm section and front line players.

-There is no pressure on an individual to either perform the theme or take a solo, it is up to the confidence of the player concerned.
-The point about taking a solo is not to impress the rest of the members, but to improve your performance and depending on your level get more comfortable playing in a group situation.
+There is no pressure on any individual to either play the theme or take a solo – it is up to the confidence of the player concerned.
+The point about taking a solo is not to impress the rest of the members, but to improve one’s performance and, depending on your level, get more comfortable playing in a group situation.

-Each session is a £12.00 for over 2 hours tuition and advice from some of the best pro jazz musicians in Britain.
-Additionally, an annual membership fee of £10.00 is required to help support us in our non-profit activity.
+Each session is £20.00 for over 2 hours tuition and advice from some of the very best pro jazz musicians in Britain.